Separate your business from the worst before you compete with the best

 I use Twitter and LinkedIn as my “professional” channels but I don’t hide my personal Instagram and Facebook account where I simply post pictures of family life and other non-work related stuff.
 They show that I’m real.

-It’s unwise to advertise straight after knocking up some social media channels.
-If you’re new, let people know that you’re new and building yourself up.
+It’s unwise to advertise straight after knocking up some social media channels without explaining that you’re in launch.
 If you’ve had a social media profile for years, keep it.
 Don’t delete it and create a new one for some trivial reason.